 Row Spacing and Equipment

 Soybeans can be planted in narrow (<15 inch) or wide (15–30 inch) rows.
 Narrow rows offer faster and more complete canopy closure for better weed competition and moisture conservation.
 Wide rows (planters) result in greater planting precision and potentially lower disease pressure due to greater wind movement through the canopy.
-Existing narrow-row equipment can be used with a higher seeding rate, due to lower expected seed survival from mechanical damage.1 Using higher moisture seed (>12%) and lower fan speed (i.e., variable among seeding systems) can reduce seed damage.
-Narrow rows have resulted in the same or greater yields than wide rows in Manitoba.2
+Existing narrow-row equipment can be used with a higher seeding rate, due to lower expected seed survival from mechanical damage.
+Higher moisture seed (>12%) and lower fan speed (i.e., variable among seeding systems) can reduce seed damage.4 Narrow rows have resulted in the same or greater yields than wide rows in Manitoba.5

 As soybeans pod low to the ground, land rolling is beneficial on stony land to facilitate harvest.
-Land rolling can be done immediately after seeding or post-emergence at the V1 stage during the warmest part of the day.5 Rolling after seeding can cause soil crusting, reduce water infiltration and increase soil erosion due to pulverized surface soil aggregates.
+Land rolling can be done immediately after seeding or post-emergence at the V1 stage during the warmest part of the day.6 Rolling after seeding can cause soil crusting, reduce water infiltration and increase soil erosion due to pulverized surface soil.
 Post-emergent rolling can help prevent soil erosion.
 Avoid post-emergent rolling if plants have already reached the V3 stage.

-5 DeJong-Hughes, J., D. Holen and P. Glogoza.
+6 DeJong-Hughes, J., D. Holen and P. Glogoza.
 2012.
 Management considerations for rolling soybean in the Upper Midwest.
-University of Minnesota Extension. extension.umn.edu
+University of Minnesota Extension.

 Mohr, R. 2018.
 Evaluating the effect of soil temperature and planting date on soybeans in Manitoba.
 Manitoba Pulse & Soybean Growers Pulse Beat Science Edition.
 3:4.